 3p.
 Double adjectives + noun are split as in French, and the postposed adjective is inflected for number: "þe ancient Tongues Romaniques" = the ancient Romance tongues.
 This is evident in writing, not generally in high speech.

 4a.
 In general, words of Celtic origin receive different treatment than *here*, since the English language has only tangential contact with any of them.
 Naturally, words of Welsh origin are replaced by words of Brithenig origin.
-Words of Irish origin are generally retired in favour of Scottish or else Cambro-Irish words.
+Words of Irish origin not explicitly related to Irish culture are generally retired in favour of Scots Gaelic or else Cambro-Irish words.
 But Geoff notes that there is no real difference between Irish and Scottish Gaelics -- there is a similar continuum of dialects that connects the two countries.

 Thus, the Welsh words to be replaced: menhir, corgi, coracle, metheglin, galore, trews, brogue, pillion, bog, cairn, gull, glen, bard, crag, craggy, dolmen.